AugurProject/augur-walkthrough/trading.md

 - [ ] Verify that you are shown the "Add funds to begin trading." message and "Add Funds" button where the order form is normally displayed.
 - [ ] Verfiy that clicking on the "Add Funds" button brings you to the Account: Deposit page.

-Switch back to Account 1 (the account that created the market.
+Switch back to Account 1 (the account that created the market).
 We will now attempt to place an order.

 Enter a number for the amount of shares you would like to buy, and enter a price between 0 and 1.